Earnings per share: U.S. GAAP

 The numerator used in calculating diluted EPS is adjusted to take into account the impact that the conversion of any securities would have on earnings.
 For example, interest would be added back to earnings to reflect the conversion of any outstanding convertible bonds, preferred dividends would be added back to reflect the conversion of convertible preferred stock, and any impact of these changes on other financial items, such as royalties and taxes, would also be adjusted.

+One way to consider the effect of dilutive instruments on EPS is to think about the "as if" method, in the sense that "if the instrument is converted, how does it affect EPS?"
+For example, let Company XYZ have net income = $2,000,000, there are 50,000 shares of common stock outstanding, and $1,000,000 of 10% bonds, convertible into 50,000 shares of common stock.
+Company A's tax rate is 25%.